Wage Subsidy Scheme for people with disabilities

 Employers are paid the grant by electronic fund transfer.

 Employers may get the WSS for employees who are entitled to keep their Disability Allowance (DA) or Blind Pension (BP).
-Although, generally, the employee must give up their primary social welfare payment when they start work under the Wage Subsidy Scheme (WSS).
+Although, generally, the employee must give up their primary social welfare payment when they start working full-time under the Wage Subsidy Scheme (WSS).
 For example, if you are on Jobseeker’s Allowance, you must stop claiming this payment.
+However, it can be paid if you are unemployed for 4 days out of any 7-day period, known as a 'period of unemployment', which covers all days of the week, including Sunday.

 Frequency of payments to the employer